nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     the earliest 2-hour slot available for the week.

 _{more functionality to be implemented in later versions}_

+### Website URL support

+The inclusion of the `Link` attribute enhances the versatility of EduConnect, enabling storage and access to project or assignment weblinks for each student.
+This feature facilitates efficient collaboration and evaluation by Teaching Assistants (TAs) and provides students with a convenient means to showcase their work.
+* Each `Student` has an additional attribute `Link`
+* `Link` is responsible for storing the student's project or assignment weblink for ease of access by the TA.
+* `Link` is wrapped around a Java `Optional` in `Student`.
+This means that if the link is not specified during construction of a new `Student`, the student's `Link` attribute will initialized as `Optional.empty`.
+* `Link` must be a valid URL, and a validation regex is present to check the validity of the `link`.
+* In scenarios involving group projects, the `Link` attribute need not be unique as group members will share the same project link.
+Therefore, enforcing uniqueness for the `Link` attribute could lead to unnecessary constraints and complexity.

+#### UI implementation
+* A student's weblink will be displayed using the JavaFX `Hyperlink` class at `StudentCard.java`.
+* Due to potential UI issues arising from excessively long URLs, a clickable embedded text labeled "Project Link" will be displayed instead of the actual URL.
+* If the student has a valid Link, the Hyperlink will be visible and clickable, allowing users to access the weblink directly.
+* If the student does not have a Link attribute or if the Link is not specified, the Hyperlink will be toggled to be invisible, ensuring a clean and uncluttered user interface.

+#### Adding/Editing a student's Link
+* Just like any other attribute of `Student`, `Link` can be specified during the `add` command, indicated with a `l/` prefix.
+* When creating a new `Student` using the add command, the `l/` prefix is optional.
+* `Link` can also be modified using the `edit` command with the `l/` prefix.
+* Below shows the sequence diagram when editing a student's `Link`.

 ### \[Proposed\] Undo/redo feature